 Nicole Olson's children are a real example of what unschooling can produce.
 Her son Thomas created a popular fan page for Taylor Swift — a project that started as pure interest — and eventually earned an invitation to a private meet-and-greet.
 Her daughter Katy launched a pet care business and has earned more than $2,000.
 Another daughter organized her town's first Christmas tree lighting, which still runs today.

-“Unschooled kids won’t learn the basics.”
-Research doesn’t support this.
-Unschooled kids typically acquire foundational literacy and numeracy — often through projects, games, cooking, and real-world problem-solving rather than worksheets.
-The path is different; the outcomes often aren’t.
+"Unschooled kids won't learn the basics."
+Research doesn't support this.
+Unschooled kids typically acquire foundational literacy and numeracy through projects, games, cooking, and real-world problem-solving.

-Online classes can fit naturally into unschooling when they emerge from a child’s genuine interest.
-Browse interest-based live classes on Outschool — hundreds of subjects, no subscription required.
+Online classes can fit naturally into unschooling when they emerge from a child's genuine interest.
+Browse interest-based live classes on Outschool.

-Homeschooling is typically parent-directed and curriculum-based, even when loosely structured.
+What's the difference between unschooling and homeschooling?
+Homeschooling is typically parent-directed and curriculum-based.
 Unschooling is child-directed and curiosity-driven, with no formal curriculum.
 See our full breakdown: unschooling vs. homeschooling.

-This fear is common and tends not to play out the way parents imagine.
-Most kids, when genuinely given freedom without pressure, move through phases — including screen-heavy ones — and then shift toward a wider range of interests.
+What if my child just wants to play video games all day?
+Most kids, when genuinely given freedom, move through phases and then shift toward a wider range of interests.